 Many nursery and mail order sites now do the work for you, keeping bulbs in cool, winter-like conditions so that they’ll be ready to grow when brought to warmer, moister conditions.
 Some even have the bulbs already planted and ready.
 You can do this to, though it’s often difficult to find a place to store potted bulbs at an ideal 40˚F in September, October, and even November.

 The longer bulbs are kept in these cool conditions (up to three months or so, longer for tulips), the stronger the growth and flowering.
 Bulbs that aren’t given proper chill conditions or those removed from cold too soon, don’t grow as well and may not flower.
 As the potted bulbs chill, they’ll send out roots.
 That’s just what you want.
 The cool conditions will keep them from going to far.
 Keep the growing medium moist but not too damp during the rooting and shooting period.

-Hyacinths, tulips, and daffodils are all good choices for indoor forcing (hyacinths are the easiest).
-Smaller bulbs, like snowdrops and crocus, are also good for indoor forcing.
-The University of Missouri Extension service has a good guide of which varieties of tulips, hyacinths and daffodils are best for early and late season forcing (as well as detailed growing instructions).
+Hyacinths, tulips, and daffodils are all good choices for indoor growing (hyacinths are the easiest).
+Smaller bulbs, like snowdrops and crocus, are also good choices.
+The University of Missouri Extension service has a guide of which varieties of tulips, hyacinths and daffodils are best for early and late season potting (as well as detailed growing instructions).